ULL-MII-SYTWS/for-await-solution/README.md

 # Solution to the lab Async Generators and for await

+## Branches

+- asyncgenerator: frstcmfrstsvd is an async generator that receives an array of promises and returns an async generator that yields the results of the promises in the order they are fulfilled.
+- await: frstcmfrstsvd is an async generator that receives an array of promises and returns an array of promises in the order they are fulfilled.
+Uses `await`
+- develop: branch for development
+- main: branch for production
+- then: frstcmfrstsvd is an async generator that receives an array of promises and returns an array of promises in the order they are fulfilled.
+Uses `then`

+## Branches

 ## Chapter Async iteration and generators

 Exercises from the Chapter [Async iteration and generators](https://javascript.info/async-iterators-generators) of the <https://javascript.info> book.